Skip to content

 Hel accessible to wheelchairs and limited mobility

-Jastarnia municipality leads peninsula accessibility.
-Entrance 48 holds an Accessible Beach Certificate (76/100 Machina Zmian 2022 audit).
+Jastarnia municipality is noted for its peninsula accessibility.
+Entrance 48 holds an Accessible Beach Certificate, scoring 76/100 in the Machina Zmian 2022 audit.
 Entrance 46 modernised ramp.
 Beach wheelchairs with lifeguard help at entrances 46 (Jastarnia), 33 (Kuznica), 60 (Jurata).
 Year-round hotel infrastructure (Dom Zdrojowy elevators, 40 cm wading pool, accessible main pool, accessible rooms) makes Jastarnia the strongest base for accessible trips.
 Hel town partial; Wladyslawowo and Chalupy variable - verify entrance by entrance.

 Dogs on the Baltic: rules and dog beaches

 Jastarnia municipality §17 resolution forbids dogs on regular beaches 1 May - 30 September.
-Two year-round dog beaches: Kuznica entrance 29 (Baltic side) and Jurata entrance 55 (Baltic side).
+Two year-round dog beaches: Kuznica entrance 31 (some sources cite entrance 29) and Jurata entrance 55.
 Fine up to 500 PLN for violations.
 Hel town has different rules - generally more dog-friendly outside guarded zones.
 Off-season (October-April) all peninsula beaches accept dogs without restrictions.
 Maritime air suits active breeds.

 Full dog guide: dogs on the Baltic: beaches and rules.